jerone/UserScripts/Github_Comment_Enhancer/README.md

 ## Version History

+* **2.8.0**
+    * Reverted commit 9bf8974 to fix the toolbar on the wiki.
+    * Included fix for enabling and disabling buttons per language on wiki.
+    * Also fixes non-working italic button (fixes #83).
+    * Added clear button back to wiki.
+    * Moved help button to the right.
+    * Only execute action when button is not disabled.
+    * :sparkles: Added dialog when inserting link or image.
+    * Homepage is now link to userscript readme.
 * **2.7.0**
     * Fixed Github's name completion (fixes https://github.com/jerone/UserScripts/issues/81);
     * Restored using enter key on dropdown menus.